-While on probation, the defendant must walk through a landmine of potential violations.
+While on probation, the defendant must walk through a land mine of potential violations.
 The unique pitfalls associated with domestic violence probation are largely attributed to the unique nature of the crime.
 Unlike other crimes, the defendant is often required to continue to interact with the victim or victims of crime.
 This interaction can prove a double-edged sword, rife for a probation violation.

 A defendant on probation for domestic violence is particularly vulnerable to the false accusation.
 If the parties are going through a divorce, the fact that a spouse is on probation is often used as a weapon to remove the defendant from the home, modify custody or just muddy the defendant up and force him or her to give up something important to both parties.
 An accusation of a violation must be fought fact for fact by the attorney in charge of the case.
-The crossover between a family law case, a domestic violence or CLETS restraining order and the criminal case must be thoroughly dissected to get to the bottom of the facts and motivations in the case.
+The crossover between a domestic violence or CLETS restraining order and the criminal case must be thoroughly dissected to get to the bottom of the facts and motivations in the case.

 Located in Newport Beach, just across the street from the Orange County Superior Court, Harbor Justice Center, Keith J. Bruno represents individuals who have been arrested or charged with domestic violence probation violations, original charges and/or other criminal offenses involving domestic situations.

 The reality is that a domestic violence episode can occur at the most inopportune time — on weekends, over a holiday or at any other unfortunate time.
 Commonly, drinking is involved and people don't think before they act.
-In Mr. Bruno's experience, most people — the accused and the alleged victims alike — regret that fleeting decision to call the cops and make their complaint the business of the District Attorney.
+In Mr. Bruno's experience, most people — the accused and the alleged victims alike — regret that fleeting decision to call the cops and make their complaint the business of the district attorney.